cisagov/get.gov/pages/help/help_faq.md

 <span id="domain-request-status"></span>
 ## How much longer until I hear back about my domain request?
-Our review process usually takes 20 business days, but it can take longer depending on the details of your request or on our request volume.
+Our review process can take 30 business days.
+Due to the volume of requests, the wait time is longer than usual.
+It also may take longer depending on the details of your request.

 You can [check the status of your domain request at any time](https://get.gov/help/domain-requests/#check-the-status-of-your-domain-request).
 If you have a question, [contact us](https://get.gov/contact/).

 Learn more about [what happens after you request a .gov domain](https://get.gov/domains/before/#what-happens-after-you-request-your-gov-domain).